Understanding legal terminology can be difficult. Here are some terms that you might come across throughout your separation and divorce.

 Fees and disbursements: The bill.
 This is a statement you will receive monthly, periodically, or in one lump sum at the end of the proceeding.
 The fee is for the lawyer’s time, which is determined by a number of factors including the amount of time spent on the file.
 Disbursements are out-of-pocket expenses.

 Final order: An Order that is not interim.
 Interim Orders are effective until the end of the trial.
-The final Order is intended to last indefinitely or until changed by the Court.
+Until the Court changes the final Order, it lasts indefinitely.

 Garnishee: A legal procedure that allows for the seizure of money owing to a person who has not paid a Court-ordered debt.
 A Court may order the debtor’s bank, employer, or anyone else who may owe money to the debtor, to pay the money into Court to help pay the debt.